terribleindustries/passwordsquirrel/vuln-disclosure.md

-# Vulerbility in passwordsquirrel's password app.
+# Vulnerability in passwordsquirrel's password app.

 A critical security flaw has been found in passwordsquirrel's password management app.